Refraction: Slowing of light

-Common explanations for this slowing, based upon the idea of light scattering from, or being absorbed and re-emitted by atoms, are both incorrect.
-Explanations like these would cause a "blurring" effect in the resulting light, as it would no longer be travelling in just one direction.
-But this effect is not seen in nature.

 A correct explanation rests on light's nature as an electromagnetic wave.
 Because light is an oscillating electrical/magnetic wave, light traveling in a medium causes the electrically charged electrons of the material to also oscillate.
 (The material's protons also oscillate but as they are around 2000 times more massive, their movement and therefore their effect, is far smaller).
 A moving electrical charge emits electromagnetic waves of its own.
-The electromagnetic waves emitted by the oscillating electrons, interact with the electromagnetic waves that make up the original light, similar to water waves on a pond, a process known as constructive interference.
+The electromagnetic waves emitted by the oscillating electrons interact with the electromagnetic waves that make up the original light, similar to water waves on a pond, a process known as constructive interference.
 When two waves interfere in this way, the resulting "combined" wave may have wave packets that pass an observer at a slower rate.
 The light has effectively been slowed.
 When the light leaves the material, this interaction with electrons no longer happens, and therefore the wave packet rate (and therefore its speed) return to normal.

-Explanation for bending of light as it enters and exits a medium
+Bending of light

 Consider a wave going from one material to another where its speed is slower as in the figure.
 If it reaches the interface between the materials at an angle one side of the wave will reach the second material first, and therefore slow down earlier.
 With one side of the wave going slower the whole wave will pivot towards that side.
 This is why a wave will bend away from the surface or toward the normal when going into a slower material.
 In the opposite case of a wave reaching a material where the speed is higher, one side of the wave will speed up and the wave will pivot away from that side.